 - 4. Click on the Create Closeout button. - The information listed shows the Final Approved Budget, OSDE Payments, Previously Reported, and Expenditure Amount.
 Do not type in the boxes provided under Expenditure Amount. - 6.
 There is a drop down box entitled Expenditure Period End Date.
 Choose the end of June date. - 7.
 The district must view the section RECAP for accuracy.
 The Grant Award (Allocation) must match the Approved Budget amount.
 The Amount Paid to Date must match Expenses to Date.
 Balance Due LEA and Funds on Hand should be zero.
 The Carryover Amount reflects the amount of funds that the district has not spent. - 8.
-Do not upload final expenditure when performing the closeout procedure.
-However, if you pay salaries, you must upload a time and effort report.
-If you pay a contract service, you must upload a vendor performance review for each vendor. - 9.
+A district must upload one Time and Effort Report and a Vendor Performance Review (for each vendor), if applicable. - a.
+A Time and Effort report is required if IDEA Part B funds are used to pay any salary (object code 100). - b.
+A Vendor Performance Review is required for each vendor if IDEA Part B funds are used to pay any Contract Service (object code 300). - 9.
 Click the Save button at the bottom of the page. - 10.
 A closeout must be performed for each project for which an allocation was budgeted. - 11.
 Once all steps have been completed for each program, the closeout will be ready for the superintendent to Certify/Submit to Special Education Services.
 Contact your OSDE-SES Finance Specialist if assistance is needed.